-This is not a required course, but a remedial course that can be assigned to students who fail competency assessments.
+This is not a required course, but a remedial course that can be assigned to students who fail (or need to complete competency assessments due to extenuating or rare circumstances).
 To succeed in the graduate program, students must succeed within a dual system of course grades and competency assessments.
 Competency assessments occur in required courses and in the final semester of the program through a portfolio assessment.
 If a student fails any competency assessment on knowledge and skill acquisition (KASA) standards, faculty members may assign remedial coursework in a knowledge and/or skills area.
 Remedial coursework is designed specifically for the student on a student support plan document.
 Remedial coursework is completed in order to improve the student's ability to pass a subsequent competency attempt.